-Concurrently with the completion of the Notes offering, we entered a senior secured asset-based revolving credit facility (the "Revolver"), providing for borrowings of up to \$15.0 million subject to compliance with a "borrowing base" and we are limited to \$7.5 million based on our total leverage ratio calculation exceeding 9:00 to 1:00 and our fixed charge coverage ratio calculation being less than 1:05 to 1:00.
-The Company drew down \$4.9 million on February 28, 2024 which bears interest of SOFR plus 2.25%.
-As of March 31, 2024, the Company's outstanding balance and its current amount outstanding on the Revolver is \$4.9 million.
+Concurrently with the completion of the Notes offering, we entered a senior secured asset-based revolving credit facility (the "Revolver"), providing for borrowings of up to \$15.0 million, subject to compliance with a "borrowing base".
+On February 12, 2025, the Revolver was amended to extend the maturity date until August 29, 2025.
+The Company drew \$4.9 million on February 28, 2024, which bears interest of 7.47% on March 31, 2025.
+As of March 31, 2025, the Company's outstanding balance on the Revolver is \$4.9 million.
+Subsequent to March 31, 2025, the company paid down \$0.4 million of its outstanding balance on the Revolver.

 In 2023, the Company amended its Revolver to replace LIBOR with the Secured Overnight Financing Rate (SOFR).
-At the Company's election, the interest rate on borrowings under the Revolver will bear interest at: (a) so long as the Leverage Fall Away Trigger shall not then be continuing, either (i) SOFR plus a margin of 2.75% (stepping down to 2.50% upon Availability exceeding 33% and 2.25% upon Availability exceeding 66%) or (ii) the base rate plus a margin of 1.75% (stepping down to 1.50% upon Availability exceeding 33% and 1.25% upon Availability exceeding 66%) and (b) following the occurrence and during the continuation of a Leverage Fall Away Trigger, either (i) SOFR plus a margin of 4.00% (stepping down to 3.75% upon the net leverage ratio reaching 5.0x) or (ii) the base rate plus a margin of 3.00% (stepping down to 2.75% upon the net leverage ratio reaching 5.0x).
-The current interest rate on the Revolver is either (i) SOFR plus a margin of 2.25% or (ii) the base rate plus a margin of 1.25%.
+Subsequent to the February 2025 amendment, at the Company's election, the interest rate on borrowings under the Revolver will bear interest at: (a) so long as the Leverage Fall Away Trigger shall not then be continuing, either (i) SOFR plus a margin of 3.50% (stepping down to 3.25% upon Availability exceeding 33% and 3.00% upon Availability exceeding 66%) or (ii) the base rate plus a margin of 2.50% (stepping down to 2.25% upon Availability exceeding 33% and 2.00% upon Availability exceeding 66%) and (b) following the occurrence and during the continuation of a Leverage Fall Away Trigger, either (i) SOFR plus a margin of 4.75% (stepping down to 4.50% upon the net leverage ratio reaching 5.0x) or (ii) the base rate plus a margin of 3.75% (stepping down to 3.50% upon the net leverage ratio reaching 5.0x).
+The current interest rate on the Revolver is either (i) SOFR plus a margin of 3.00% or (ii) the base rate plus a margin of 2.00%.

 All obligations under the Revolver are secured by (a) a first priority lien on all accounts receivable, cash, deposit accounts, and proceeds thereof held by the Company and the guarantors (the "ABL Priority Collateral") and (b) a first lien, pari passu with the holders of the Notes, on all other assets held by the Company and the guarantors.
 Letters of credit issued under the agreement are required to be collateralized with cash in certain circumstances.
+At March 31, 2025, the Company had no events of default under the Revolver.